Do you really want to enjoy a plant-based diet?

 Most nuts are good sources of iron, fibre, magnesium, zinc, selenium and vitamin E with almonds, walnuts and pistachios the most nutritious varieties.

-In order to achieve your recommend daily allowance of calcium, opt for fortified varieties with vitamins B12 and D.
+In order to achieve your recommended daily allowance of calcium, opt for fortified varieties with vitamins B12 and D.

-Spirulina chlorella are sources of complete protein that aren’t animal based, they have added bonus of containing Docosahexaenoic Acid (DHA), the most active Omega-3 fatty acid.
+Spirulina chlorella is sources of complete protein that aren’t animal-based, they have added bonus of containing Docosahexaenoic Acid (DHA), the most active Omega-3 fatty acid.

 Spelt, amaranth, brown rice protein and quinoa (technically a seed) are all great sources of complex carbs, fibre, iron, B-vitamins and are especially high in protein.

 Tempeh, miso, sauerkraut and kimchi all contain probiotics and vitamin K2.

 Leafy greens such as spinach, kale and bok choy are both particularly high in iron, calcium and other key nutrients.

 WHAT ARE THE HEALTH BENEFITS OF A PLANT BASED DIET?

 Plant-based diets have an array of health benefits including a 15% lower risk of developing or dying from cancer, reducing symptoms of arthritis and reduced risk of developing Alzheimer’s disease.